Arkona Forest Park

-The ruins of the Quistorp Tower in the Arkonian Forest Park.

-The Arkonian Forest Park, (Note: Polish language: Park Leśny Arkoński, Uroczysko Las Arkoński) also simply known as the Arkonian Forest and the Arkonian Woods, (Note: Polish language: Las Arkoński, Lasek Arkoński) and until 1945, Eckerberg Forrest, (Note: German: Eckerberger Wald) is a forest in the city of Szczecin, Poland, that is a part of the Szczecin Forests, which by themselves, are a part of the Ueckermünde Heath.
+The Arkona Forest Park (Park Leśny Arkoński, Uroczysko Las Arkoński) also simply known as the Arkona Woods (Las Arkoński, Lasek Arkoński), and until 1945, as the Eckerberg Woods (Eckerberger Wald), is a forest in the city of Szczecin, Poland, that is a part of the Szczecin Forests, which by themselves, are a part of the Ueckermünde Heath.
 It is located in the Warszewo Hills, in the north-western part of the city, in the municipal neighbourhoods of Arkońskie-Niemierzyn, Głębokie-Pilchowo, and Osów.
 It covers an area of 976.9 ha.

 Name

-The name of Arkonian Forest (Polish: Las Arkoński) refers to the Cape Arkona, located at the island of Rügen in Germany, place of worship of Svetovit, god in Slavic paganism.
+The name of Arkona Forest (Polish: Las Arkoński) refers to the Cape Arkona, located at the island of Rügen in Germany, place of worship of Svetovit, god in Slavic paganism.
 Prior to 1945, it was called Eckerberg Forrest (German: Eckerberger Wald), known after the estate of Eckerberg located in the area, which itself was named after the regional hill.